hudieu/morphing-ditto/README.md

 1 - Create the timeline with repeat:-1 for it to repeat indefinitely;

-2 - Fill the first shape with its corresponding dominant color to make the details disappear.
+2 - Fill the first shape and picture with its corresponding dominant color to make the details disappear.

 3 - Morph the svg path to the next shape and transition the color to the next dominant color for the next picture inside the shape.